brigadecore/buck/examples/README.md

 This is a basic example of BUCK.

+STOP: You probably want to just use the Helm chart.
+This is for setting up a development environment.

 This document walks through the process of setting up BUCK to run locally.

 To use this example: